rage/tmc-vscode/docs/development.md

 | Ids    | integers                     | UUID strings                                  |
 | Auth   | courses.mooc.fi access token | OAuth2 device authorization (RFC 8628) bearer |

-Both are supported at the same time; the user picks a platform when adding a course, and a course carries its platform with it from then on.
+Both are supported at the same time, and a course carries its platform with it from then on.
+The user is not asked which platform to use: the `Add New Course` command lists the courses.mooc.fi courses the user is enrolled in alongside the TMC organizations in one quick pick, each item naming its backend, and dispatches on what was picked.
+TMC Server has far too many courses to enumerate, so its arm still needs a second pick within the chosen organization; a mooc course is added in one step.
+If one backend is unreachable or unauthenticated the other's courses are still offered, and the quick pick's placeholder names what is missing.
+The `SelectPlatform` webview flow remains as a second route in.

+Because course slugs and titles are only unique within one backend, anything listing courses from both must name the backend beside them — `backendName` in `shared/lib.ts`, passed as `Dialog.selectItem`'s optional third tuple element.

 ### One login